Subscribe to updates

 Innovative Sites Programme

-The Cabinet approved the freehold disposal of sites within Workstream 1 of the Innovative Sites Programme (ISP).
-Authority was delegated to the Strategic Director of Inclusive Growth to approve the inclusion or exclusion of sites to the ISP and their allocation to the three workstreams, acting on the advice of the Council's Assets and Capital Board.
-Further delegation was given to the Strategic Director, Inclusive Growth, in consultation with the Cabinet Member for Regeneration and Economic Development, to approve the assessment criteria for schemes proposed by external organisations or groups.
-Finally, authority was delegated to the Strategic Director, Resources, acting on the advice of the Assets and Capital Board, to approve final land values and disposals, and to the Head of Legal, in consultation with the Strategic Director, Inclusive Growth, to execute all necessary legal agreements and contracts.
+Cabinet approved the freehold disposal of thirteen sites within Workstream 1 of the Innovative Sites Programme.
+Authority was delegated to the Strategic Director of Inclusive Growth to approve the inclusion or exclusion of sites and their allocation to the three workstreams, acting on the advice of the Council's Assets and Capital Board.
+The Strategic Director, Inclusive Growth, in consultation with the Cabinet Member for Regeneration and Economic Development, was also delegated authority to approve the assessment criteria for schemes put forward by external organisations or groups.
+Finally, authority was delegated to the Strategic Director, Resources, acting on the advice of the Assets and Capital Board, to approve final land values and disposals.

 Padnall Lake Phase 2, Gascoigne East Phase 3A Block I and Gascoigne West Phase 2 - Approval of Disposals, Head Leases and Loan Facility Agreements

-The Cabinet approved, in principle, the disposal of new build schemes at Padnall Lake Phase 2, Gascoigne East Phase 3A Block I, and Gascoigne West Phase 2 by granting long leases to the appropriate Reside entities.
-Approval was also given, in principle, to the indicative draft Heads of Terms for leases and loans for these developments.
-Authority was delegated to the Strategic Director, Resources, in consultation with the Strategic Director, Inclusive Growth, to agree and finalise the terms of the loans, leases, and any other associated documents, ensuring compliance with relevant legislation.
-The Head of Legal, in consultation with the Strategic Director, Inclusive Growth, was also delegated authority to execute all necessary legal agreements and contracts.
+Cabinet approved, in principle, the disposal of 558 new homes across these three redevelopment projects by granting long leases to the appropriate Reside entities.
+The indicative draft Heads of Terms for these leases and associated loans were also approved.
+Authority was delegated to the Strategic Director, Resources, in consultation with the Strategic Director, Inclusive Growth, to finalise the terms of the loans, leases, and any other necessary documents, ensuring compliance with relevant legislation.
+The Head of Legal, in consultation with the Strategic Director, Inclusive Growth, was delegated authority to execute all legal agreements.

 Valence House Museum and Borough Archive Conservation Project